Antistreptolysin O (ASO)

 Group A Streptococcus (Streptococcus pyogenes) is the bacterium responsible for causing strep throat and a variety of other infections, including skin infections (pyoderma, impetigo, cellulitis).
 In most cases, strep infections are identified and treated with antibiotics, and the infections resolve.

-When a strep infection does not cause identifiable symptoms, goes untreated, or is treated ineffectively, however, complications (sequelae), namely rheumatic fever and a type of kidney disease (glomerulonephritis), can sometimes develop, especially in young children.
+When a strep infection does not cause identifiable symptoms, goes untreated, or is treated ineffectively, however, complications, namely rheumatic fever and a type of kidney disease (glomerulonephritis), can sometimes develop, especially in young children.
 These secondary conditions have become much less prevalent in the U.S. because of routine strep testing, but they still do occur.
-These conditions can cause serious complications such as damage the heart, acute kidney dysfunction, tissue swelling (edema), and high blood pressure (hypertension).
+These conditions can cause serious complications such as heart damage, acute kidney dysfunction, tissue swelling (edema), and high blood pressure (hypertension).
 The ASO test can be used to help determine if these are due to a recent group A strep infection.

 The ASO test is primarily used to help determine whether a recent strep infection with group A Streptococcus: